-MU 105 Ensemble The study and performance of music for instrumental or vocal groupings.
+MU 105 Ensemble

+The study and performance of music for instrumental or vocal groupings.
 May be repeated for credit.
+1:0:1

-1:0:1 MU 110 Class Voice Group instruction of tone production, diction, breathing, and the basic techniques of singing.
-2:0:1 MU 115 Computer Music Editing An introduction to computer assisted production of printing music using Finale.
+MU 110 Class Voice

+Group instruction of tone production, diction, breathing, and the basic techniques of singing.
+2:0:1

+MU 115 Computer Music Editing

+An introduction to computer assisted production of printing music using Finale.
 Open to all students.
+1:2:1

-1:2:1 MU 160 Introduction to Music Theory A study of the fundamentals of harmony and basic elements of sight-singing, melodic dictation, rhythmic dictation, keyboard, timbre, texture, and form used both in aural and visual analysis.
+MU 160 Introduction to Music Theory

+A study of the fundamentals of harmony and basic elements of sight-singing, melodic dictation, rhythmic dictation, keyboard, timbre, texture, and form used both in aural and visual analysis.
 Course has a required laboratory session.
+3:2:4

-Pre-requisite: MU 1X0.
-3:2:2 MU 161 Music Theory A continuation of the fundamentals of harmony and basic elements of sightsinging, melodic dictation, rhythmic dictation, keyboard, timbre, texture, and form used both in aural and visual analysis.
+MU 161 Music Theory

+A continuation of the fundamentals of harmony and basic elements of sight-singing, melodic dictation, rhythmic dictation, keyboard, timbre, texture, and form used both in aural and visual analysis.
 Course has a required laboratory session.
-Pre-requisite: MU 160.
-3:2:4 MU 191, 291, 391, and 491 Applied Music A

-One-half-hour individual lessons are currently offered in voice, piano, and classical guitar.
-(Instruction in other instruments may be made available as demand and availability of instructors dictate.)
+Prerequisite: MU 160.
+3:2:4 demand and availability of instructors dictate.)
 Music minors electing any of these courses might be required to perform a recital during the semester.
 (First digit in course number refers to level of proficiency).
 May be repeated for credit.
-1⁄2:5:1
+1/2:5:1